3iS entrance exams to go ahead.

 4. Send us your enrolment papers.
 If you are admitted, please complete your registration by sending the required paperwork to the campus you applied at, within 10 days of receiving your acceptance letter.

-Please note: An application fee of €60 is payable by European Union students for all courses except Performing Arts Technician, Filmmaking Operations Technician, and the BTS in Audiovisual (Engineering & Equipment Option), which are free of charge.
+Please note: An application fee of €60 is payable by international students for all courses except Performing Arts Technician, Filmmaking Operations Technician, and the BTS in Audiovisual (Engineering & Equipment Option), which are free of charge.

 How do I apply through ParcourSup?